Hausdorff dimension of Cantor intersections and robust heterodimensional cycles for heterochaos horseshoe maps

-These diffeomorphisms are variants of the piecewise linear map from the unit cube onto itself introduced in \cite{STY20}, as a model to provide a hands-on, elementary understanding of chaotic dynamics in dimension $3$.
-We estimate the Hausdorff dimension of the set of non-transverse intersection in terms of some parameters of the diffeomorphisms.
+This example is a variation of the piecewise affine map $F$ on the cube $[0,1]^3$ in the Euclidean space $\mathbb R^3=\{(x_u,x_c,x_s)\colon x_u,x_c,x_s\in\mathbb R\}$ introduced in \cite{STY20}, as a model to provide a hands-on, elementary understanding of complicated dynamics in dimension three.
+Define $h\colon[0,1]\to[0,1]$ by $h(x)=3x\mod1$ for $x\in[0,1)$ and $h(1)=1$.